 Coordination and Communications

+The NRC coordinates with many federal organizations to help assure security of its licensees.
 The timely sharing of accurate information among the NRC, other federal agencies and the nuclear industry is critical to preventing or mitigating the effects of terrorist attacks.
-NRC staff members are assigned to the Domestic Nuclear Detection Office, the National Counterterrorism Center and the DHS Infrastructure Protection Office to enhance inter-organizational communication and support the integrated assessment of security related information.
-The NRC has also entered into agreements with the Federal Aviation Administration and the North American Aerospace Defense Command to provide early warning of airborne threats to NRC-licensed facilities.
+NRC staff members are assigned to the Domestic Nuclear Detection Office and the National Counterterrorism Center to enhance inter-organizational communication.
+The NRC also has agreements with the Federal Aviation Administration and the North American Aerospace Defense Command to provide early warning of airborne threats to NRC-licensed facilities.
 Additionally, the NRC's highly-trained specialists review intelligence and threat-related information from a range of sources in order to assess suspicious activity related to its licensees.
-Secure communications systems also allow the NRC to communicate with nuclear regulators in other countries.
+Secure communications systems allow the NRC to communicate with nuclear regulators in other countries.

-NRC Emergency Operations Center and Emergency Plans
+NRC Operations Center and Emergency Plans